How Long Is a Check Good For?

 In most situations, a check is good for six months.
 But there are several exceptions, and there’s no guarantee that banks will reject checks after that time.
 The Uniform Commercial Code (UCC), which most states use as a model for state law, says that banks do not need to honor old checks, but they can do so under certain circumstances.

-Ultimately, it depends on the type of check involved and bank policies.
+Ultimately, it may depend on the type of check involved and what the bank chooses to do.

 Types of Checks